 Marisa Auguste

-Current research projects: COVID-19's effect on transportation, marijuana use and driving, human and vehicle interaction, and linkage of motor vehicle crash and citation data.
+Current research projects: COVID-19's impact on driver behavior, cannabis use and driving, the linkage of crash, toxicology, public health, and citation data.

 Contact Information